Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Sew the pinned areas using 1/4″ allowance.

-- Repeat the above steps for the inner fabric.
+- Repeat the above steps for the inner bag.

 - Clip the seam at corners as indicated here.

-- With your iron on steam, open the seam at the handles and sides.
-If possible, open the entire side and bottom seam.
+- Bring the bag to your ironing board and with your iron on steam, open the seam at the handles and sides.
+If possible, open the entire side of the bag and bottom seam.
 It’s hard to press with a regular iron so if you can’t open the whole seam, make sure the sides and the handle are pressed open perfectly.
 This way you can sew the lace trim and the bias tape easier.

-- With the outer bag right side out and the inner bag wrong side out, slide the inner bag inside the outer bag.
+- With the outer bag right side out and the inner bag wrong side out, insert the inner bag inside the outer bag.

 - Clip together around the handle holes, matching the side seams and the handles perfectly.